TalBenZvi/Arkanoid-Game/README.md

 set default values for all the blocks by writing a single a single line in the next format:<br>
 default key1:value1 key2:value2 ...

-set values for a type of block and bind it to a symbol:<br>
+set values for a type of block and bind it to a symbol: <br>
-bdef symbol:a key1:value1 key2:value2
+bdef symbol:a key1:value1 key2:value2 <br>
 bdef symbol:b key1:value1 key2:value2
 <br>